AValle1/Zombies/README.md

 # Zombies
-Uploaded PDF Provides Instructions of What this program is suppose to do
+Uploaded PDF provides instructions of what this program is suppose to do